sunnysideup/silverstripe-ecommerce_complex_pricing/README.md

 Requirements
 -----------------------------------------------
-Ecommerce 1.0+ / SSU Branch
+Ecommerce 1.0+
+DiscountCouponOptions (NO LONGER USED!)
 SilverStripe 2.4+

 Project Home